Procedure: Ordinary hours of work and related provisions

-To provide information to staff on a range of employment conditions, including: hours of work; flexible work arrangements; span of hours; and entitlement to breaks.
+To provide staff with information on a range of associated employment conditions, including: ordinary hours of work for professional staff; flexible work arrangements; span of hours; and entitlement to breaks.

 Hours of work

 - The ordinary number of hours of work (exclusive of meal breaks) required for a full-time, professional staff member will be 35 hours per week except for the following:

 Hospitality stream at University House and Halls of Residence